Hot Chocolatev12

 Naming

 Unless specified explicitly, Hot Chocolate automatically infers the names of object types and their fields.
 Per default the name of the class becomes the name of the object type.
-When using ObjectType<T> in Code-first, the name of T is chosen as the name for the object type.
+When using ObjectType<T> in code-first, the name of T is chosen as the name for the object type.
 The names of methods and properties on the respective class are chosen as names of the fields of the object type.

 The following conventions are applied when transforming C# method and property names into SDL types and fields: